Apadravya Piercing FAQ Info by APP Certified Piercers in NYC

 • Potential UTI’s.

-• Granulated Tissue from reoccurring trauma and ill-fitting jewelry.
-(Always be sure to have a check-up appointment get your initial piercing length downsized after a month or two.)
+• Granulated tissue from reoccurring trauma and ill-fitting jewelry.
+(Always be sure to have a check-up appointment to get your initial piercing length downsized after a month or two.)

 • Avoid tight clothing and pressure on the area.